-Thinking of going away for a few days later this year?
-Here are some city break destinations for the perfect UK short break.
+Thinking of going away for a weekend or a short break?
+Here are some city break destinations for the perfect UK short break in 2022.

 Luckily, there are plenty of exciting places to visit in the UK, whether you’re looking to get away for a full week or just a quick mini break.
 UK city breaks are ideal for when you just want to get away for a night or two, or maybe for a long weekend.

 It’s probably not going to come as a huge surprise that top of my list (and at the top of this page) is my nearest city, Birmingham.

 I absolutely love visiting Birmingham, and you’ll find several posts about Birmingham throughout this site.
-Although I live in Shropshire, I usually visit the city at least once a month and spend a weekend there a few times each year.
+Although I live in Shropshire, I usually visit Birmingham fairly regularly and usually spend a weekend there a few times each year.